 Yes, both medical and recreational marijuana are legal in the state of Colorado.
 Individuals who are 18 years and older can obtain a medical marijuana card to purchase or possess products from a medical marijuana dispensary.
 Those without a medical card must be 21 years or older (with a valid government issued ID) to legally purchase or possess products from a recreational dispensary.
 Note that medical marijuana cards are for Colorado residents only.

 What is the difference between medical and retail marijuana?

-In the state of Colorado, purchasing medical marijuana requires a state "red card," (issued to those in the state patient registry) which is only distributed to Colorado residents with an official recommendation by a doctor.
+In the state of Colorado, purchasing medical marijuana requires a state "card," (which is now digital) issued to those in the state patient registry, which is only distributed to Colorado residents with an official recommendation by a doctor.
 This recommendation documents that the patient is suffering from a medical condition that may be helped with use of marijuana.
-Medical marijuana patients can receive cannabis from a primary caregiver, self-grow their own or purchase from a licensed medical marijuana dispensary.
+Medical marijuana patients can receive cannabis from a primary caregiver, self-grow their own, or purchase from a licensed medical marijuana dispensary.

 Recreational marijuana is available to both residents and non-residents of Colorado, however you must be 21 years old and older with a government issued ID (i.e. a driver's license or passport) in order to purchase or possess any products.
 Only licensed retail marijuana stores may sell retail marijuana.

 Note that customers will pay higher taxes in a recreational dispensary, thanks to a general sales tax, special retail tax and an excise tax.
 Check out this article for more information about taxes in Colorado.

 For more information on what to expect when visiting your first retail marijuana dispensary, click here.

 Are out-of-state medical marijuana cards honored in Colorado?

 No, Colorado does not have reciprocity for out-of-state medical marijuana cards.